drj11/cv/README.md

-collectors, implement programming languages, program microcontrollers (AVR, MSP430, PIC18F), calculate 3D collisions for rigid objects, trace rays through 3D manifolds, create interactive web-based programming environments.
+collectors, implement programming languages, program microcontrollers (AVR, MSP430, PIC18F), calculate 3D collisions for rigid objects, trace rays through 3D manifolds, create interactive web-based programming environments, I can even parse a FASTA file.

 Some knowledge of assembler and machine code for the microcontrollers mentioned above, and also Motorola 68K, Zilog Z80, SPARC, MIPS, Alpha, PowerPC.
+I have written /bin/false in 64-bit Intel assembler and my version is 99% smaller.

 ## Hobbies and Other Interests ##